fxrrhxn/Classic-Space-Invaders/README.md

 ## Overview

 Space Invaders is a classic arcade-style game implemented in Python using the Pygame library.
-Blast your way through waves of alien invaders, score points, and avoid getting hit.
-Can you defend the Earth?
+The game features a player-controlled spaceship, enemies that move across the screen, and a scoring system.
+Recent updates include refactoring the code using classes and sprites for improved structure and maintainability.

 ![Space Invaders Screenshot](screenshot.png)